Parboil vegetables (or nuke them) before grilling to keep the bright green bright.

 Because R.B. is a grill guy who once wrote weekly column on outdoor cooking for our local newspaper, you can imagine the over-grilled dinners we have pretended to enjoy.
 We put everything on the grill in search of column material.
 Carcinogens anyone?
 No wonder our Fire Zone rebellion produced our indoor barbecue book, Cheater BBQ, with it’s “living the liquid smoke dream” theme.

 Don’t leave your post when finishing off the vegetables on the grill and test them for doneness after a few minutes.
 It all depends on the vegetable.
-You’ll get the hang of it.
-Chefs do it all the time.
-It’s routine kitchen pre-prep that leaves only last minute warming and assembly.
+It’s routine restaurant kitchen pre-prep that leaves only last minute warming and assembly (so, if a chef does it, it must be good, right?).

 Parboiling takes longer than blanching, but also preserves the vibrant color of green vegetables like Brussels sprouts and broccoli.
 We grill parboiled vegetables only for a last minute finish—to rewarm them and add a little char.
 They’ll be perfectly cooked and crisp tender.